Print the Legend (2014) - Review

 Dwm-2016-05-03-21-26-30-65-1038x576.jpg

 Of course, this is only based on how the documentary presents the information, which could be very skewed, but it's still a believable scenario.
-We all like to think that given the same opportunity we wouldn't let power and success change who we are or corrupt our goals and values, but when you're in it and it's a part of your life on such a regular basis, you may not even realize it's happening.
-I'm not sure if the makers of Print the Legend were intending on making their documentary more a study of psychology or the lifespan of a startup company, but that's really what their documentary ended up being about and it was the thing that kept me interested.
+We all like to think that given the same opportunity, we wouldn't let power and success change who we are or corrupt our goals and values, but when you're in it and it's a part of your life on such a regular basis, you may not even realize it's happening.
+I'm not sure if the makers of Print the Legend intended to make their documentary more of a study of psychology or the lifespan of a startup company, but that's really what their documentary ended up being about and it was the thing that kept me interested.

 TL;DR (Conclusion)